Azure-Samples/active-directory-java-graphapi-web/README.md

      the left of your screen.

  b. update the web.xml file - under WebContent -> WEB-INF, locate web.xml file and open it.
-    Update 3 <init-param> values in the web.xml:
+    Update 3 '<init-param>' values in the web.xml:
       i.
-Replace the current <param-value> under <param-name>TenantContextId</param-name> with your tenant domain name (e.g.          MyTestConpany.OnMicrosoft.com).
-Also replace the <param-value> under <param-name>TenantDomainName</param-name> with your tenant domain name. ii.
-Replace the <param-value> under <param-name>AppPrincipalId</param-name> with the client ID value that was configured from the Azure Management Portal. iii.
-Replace the <param-value> under <param-name>SymmetricKey</param-name> with the Key value that was configured from the Azure Managment Portal.
+Replace the current '<param-value>' under '<param-name>TenantContextId</param-name>' with your tenant domain name (e.g.          MyTestConpany.OnMicrosoft.com).
+Also replace the '<param-value>' under '<param-name>TenantDomainName</param-name>' with your tenant domain name. ii.
+Replace the '<param-value>' under '<param-name>AppPrincipalId</param-name>' with the client ID value that was configured from the Azure Management Portal. iii.
+Replace the '<param-value>' under '<param-name>SymmetricKey</param-name>' with the Key value that was configured from the Azure Managment Portal.
     Save the web.xml file.
  c.
 Now right click on the project name, and select ‘Run As/Run on Server’.
  d.
 This would prompt you to specify a server